A chemical peel is a relatively simple, non-surgical and non-invasive procedure used to refresh the appearance of facial skin.

 There will probably still be some redness and irritation after that, but it can be covered with makeup.
 Newly forming skin must be protected from the sun, so wear a hat or stay in the shade.
 And take care to avoid irritating the skin further -- use only the mildest cleansers.

-Contact Calabasas Dermatology Center today if you would like to learn what treatments are available to you from our award winning team.
+Contact Calabasas Dermatology Center today if you would like to learn more about one of the best treatments of chemical peels Calabasas has to offer.

 Contact Calabasas Dermatology Center today if you have an acne scar or even acne in its initial stages to to learn what treatments are available to you.